chilkari/ts-expression-evaluator/README.md

 ### Tokenizing

-#### Regular Expression Tokenizer (My Preference)
+#### Regular Expression Tokenizer (Preferred)

 With a single regular expression we can match one of two operator types:

 * `[0-9]+` - any number of digits (an operand)
 * `[\+\-*/]{1}` - one of the four one-character operators

 Using the global regex flag, we'll get a match for each individual token in the entire string.
-At the time we detect an individual token, we can also classify that token as either operand or operator and set a `kind` property on our custom `Token` interface so the future consumers can easily determine which it is.
+At the time we detect an individual token, we can also classify that token as either operand or operator and set a `kind` property on our custom `Token` interface so that future consumers can easily determine which it is.

 The regular expressions here nicely grab entire tokens as individual matches.
-If the regex itself can be understood the remaining code is shorter and easier to understand than the character-wise tokenizer, and would be much easier to extend for additional cases.
+Developers have varying familiarity with regular expressions.
+If the regex itself can be easily understood then the remaining code is shorter and easier to understand than the character-wise tokenizer, and would be much easier to extend for additional cases.

 #### Character-wise Expression Tokenizer

 This tokenizer iterates over every character in the expression keeping track of a current token (with `text` and `kind` properties).
 When it switches token kinds, it pushes the previous token onto a built-up list of tokens.
 As the loop exits, it pushes the final token to the list and returns.

-While this tokenizer works, it's a bit longer and slightly more fragile than the pure regular expression tokenizer.
+While this tokenizer works, it's slightly longer with some duplication.
+It's also more fragile than the pure regular expression tokenizer.
 Should we need to extend to cover other cases, that fragility could make it more difficult to extend.

 ### Evaluating

 ### Using the built-in eval()

-This is a "gimme" but shouldn't be ignored.
+This approach is a "gimme" but shouldn't be ignored.
 An assumption is, "The string given is always a valid expression" - which means we can safely use the language's built-in `eval()` function.
 If this were the real world, this would likely be the best solution.
 Even without that assumption, it might be easier to _validate_ the input for safety versus write our own evaluator.

 One interesting artifact is that the built-in `eval()` function is more powerful